Hampshire and Isle of Wight Constabulary: History

 The name was changed once again in 1957, to Hampshire and Isle of Wight Constabulary.
 The Police Act 1964 led to the amalgamation of the city forces (Southampton and Portsmouth) into the Hampshire force.
-This created the present-day Hampshire Constabulary.
+This created a force named Hampshire Constabulary.
 The last major changes to the police area were in 1974, when the Local Government Act changed a number of local government areas, and the responsibility for policing Christchurch was transferred to Dorset Police.

 In November 2022, the force was renamed Hampshire & Isle of Wight Constabulary by Police and Crime Commissioner Donna Jones.

 The names of forces that have policed the counties of Hampshire and the Isle of Wight since the nineteenth century are illustrated below:

 In 1965, the force had an establishment of 1,346 and an actual strength of 1,137.

 The headquarters moved to their current locations in Eastleigh (Strategic HQ) and Winchester (Operational HQ) in 2015.
 The previous facility in Winchester, close to Winchester Prison sat on the site of the first county headquarters, built in 1847.

 Between 2013 and 2017, a number of police stations were closed and sold, while others had their public facilities closed.
 The need to reduce costs also led to the formation of a Joint Operations Unit with Thames Valley Police which, during the course of 2012, saw the amalgamation of Roads Policing Units, Training, Firearms and Dog Units of the two forces.
 The IT departments of the forces merged in early 2011.
 In April 2015, Hampshire Constabulary announced a "new-look policing model", beginning a major reorganisation.